TaxJar for WooCommerce provides sales tax calculations, reporting and filing for WooCommerce merchants and developers.

 Once TaxJar is enabled for your WooCommerce store, a list of nexus states/regions appears under the Sales Tax Calculations checkbox.

-- Select Sync Nexus Addresses if you made changes.
+- Sync Nexus Addresses if you recently made changes.

-- One region from your store’s Base Location in other countries
+Currently TaxJar supports:one region from your Store Address in other countries

 To exempt certain product categories such as clothing from sales tax, create a custom tax class and assign it to your products: